rampion/conkin/README.md

 -}
 ```

 We've lost bit of semantic meaning, however, as we've switched from our own custom data type to a generic tuple.
-We can regain this meaning if we define a type specifically for a collection of items, parameterized by the item type:
+We can regain this meaning if we define a type specifically for a collection of items, parameterized by the collection type:

 ```haskell
 extractFields1 :: [Item] -> ItemF []